Guide · Merit Aid by GPA · 4.0 GPA

 Selective privates: what a 4.0 GPA gets you

 Most selective privates (SMU, TCU, Tulane, Wake Forest, Boston College, Fordham, Villanova, Emory) award their highest institutional merit to 4.0 GPA / 1500+ SAT students.
-At SMU, the Provost Scholar Award ($30,000/year) and the President’s Scholar Award ($33,000+/year) target this profile.
-At Tulane, the Founders Award ($32,000/year) is for students at the top of the applicant pool.
-These are not published as automatic: the school decides holistically, but a 4.0 GPA is the academic credential that puts you in the running.
+At SMU, the Provost Scholar Award ($30,000/year, automatic) and the President’s Scholar Award (full tuition and fees plus a study abroad experience, awarded competitively) target this profile.
+At Tulane, the Admission-Based Merit Scholarship (up to $32,000/year, awarded automatically at admission) is for students at the top of the applicant pool.
+The very top tiers are awarded holistically, but a 4.0 GPA is the academic credential that puts you in the running.

 The gap between a strong merit offer ($25,000/year) and a full-tuition offer ($58,000/year) at a selective private is often $33,000/year, or $132,000 over four years.
 That gap is bridgeable through financial aid appeals, departmental scholarships, and outside scholarships.
 See our appeal letter guide for how to negotiate the gap.